tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## MSTest

 The MSTest.exe is used to run automated test from a command line.
-The MSTest plug-in uploads MSTest results generated during the build to the Test tab of the BuildLife.
+The MSTest plug-in uploads MSTest results generatedduring the build to the Test tab of the BuildLife.

 ---